 Under the terms of the Investment Advisory Agreement, HMS Adviser oversees the management of our activities and is responsible for making investment decisions with respect to and providing day-to-day management and administration of our investment portfolio.
-Our Adviser has engaged the Sub-Adviser pursuant to the Sub-Advisory Agreement to identify, evaluate, negotiate and structure our prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to the Adviser.
+Our Adviser has engaged the Sub-Adviser pursuant to the Sub-Advisory Agreement to identify, evaluate, negotiate and structure our prospective 4 investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to the Adviser.

 Our Sub-Adviser identifies and originates the majority of our investment opportunities.
 Each investment opportunity is first evaluated by the Sub-Adviser for suitability for our portfolio.
-Our Sub-Adviser performs due diligence procedures, and provides to our Adviser due diligence information with respect to the investment.
-The Sub-Adviser recommends investments to our Adviser, whose investment committee independently evaluates the investment considering, among other things, the analysis, due diligence information and recommendation provided by the Sub-Adviser.
-In addition, the Sub-Adviser monitors our investment portfolio on an ongoing basis and makes recommendations regarding ongoing portfolio management.
+Our Sub-Adviser performs due diligence procedures, and provides to our Adviser, whose investment committee independently evaluates the investment considering, among other things, the analysis, due diligence information and recommendation provided by the Sub-Adviser monitors our investment portfolio on an ongoing basis and makes recommendations regarding ongoing portfolio management.
 The Adviser makes all decisions to acquire, hold or sell investments for us except those decisions reserved for our board of directors.

 As a BDC, we are subject to certain regulatory restrictions in making our investments, including limitations on our ability to co-invest with certain affiliates.
 However, we have received exemptive relief from the SEC that permits us, subject to certain conditions, to co-invest with Main Street in certain transactions originated by Main Street and/or our Advisers.
-The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main Street, and or/certain of its affiliates on the other hand, to co-invest in the same investment opportunities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
-Under the co-investment program described in our application for exemptive relief, as amended, we expect that co-investment between us and Main Street, will be the norm rather than the exception, as substantially all potential co-investments that are appropriate investments for us should also be appropriate investments for Main Street, and vice versa.
-Limited exceptions to co-investing will be based on available capital, diversification and other relevant factors.
-Accordingly, now that we have received exemptive relief, our Sub-Adviser will treat every potential investment in customized lower middle market securities evaluated by Main Street as a potential investment opportunity for us, will determine the appropriateness of each potential investment for co-investment by us, will provide to our Adviser, in advance, information about each potential investment that it deems appropriate for us and propose an allocation between us and Main Street.
-If our Adviser were to deem such potential co-investment transaction and proposed allocation appropriate for us, our Adviser will present the transaction and the proposed allocation to the members of our board of directors who are (1) not interested persons of us or Main Street, and (2) who do not have a financial interest in the proposed transaction or the proposed portfolio company, which directors are referred to as "Eligible Directors," and our Sub-Adviser will present the transaction and the proposed allocation for Main Street to the Eligible Directors of the Main Street board of directors.
-Each board, including a majority of the Eligible Directors of each board, will approve each proposed co-investment transaction and the allocation associated therewith prior to the consummation of any co-investment transaction.
-No independent director on our board of directors or Main Street's board of directors will have any direc
+The exemptive relief permits us, and certain of our directly or indirectly wholly-owned subsidiaries on one hand, and Main our application for exemptive relief, as amended, we expect that co-investment popuranities where such investment would otherwise be prohibited under Section 57(a)(4) of the 1940 Act.
+Under the co-investment program described in our application for exemptive relief, as amended, we expect that co-investment between us and Main Street will be the norm rather than the exception, as substantially all potential co-investments for us should also be appropriate investments for stain Street, and vice versa.
+Limited exceptions to co-investiment the appropriate investment for co-investment between us and Main Street as a potential investment poportunity for us, will determine the appropriateness of each potential investment for co-investment by will provide to our Adviser, in advance, information about each potential investment that it deems appropriate for us and propose an allocation between us and Main Street 10 or Maiser were to deem such potential co-investment transaction and the proposed allocation or the proposed allocation or the proposed allocation or the members of our board of directors who are (1) not interested persons of us or Main Street, and (2) who do not have a financial interest in the Street board of directors.
+Each board, including a majority of the Eligible Directors of each board, will approve each proposed co-investment transaction and the proposed allocation or any interest in any co-investment transaction or any interest in any related portfolio company, other than through an interest (if any) in our or Main Stree